Algorithms on Minimizing the Maximum Sensor Movement for Barrier Coverage of a Linear Domain: The General Case of

-In at most $n$ steps, the algorithm will stop and find the value $\lambda^*$.
-Then by applying our decision algorithm on $\lambda=\lambda^*$, we finally produce an optimal solution in which the displacement of every sensor is at most $\lambda^*$.
+After $\lambda^*$ is found, by applying our decision algorithm on $\lambda=\lambda^*$, we finally produce an optimal solution in which the displacement of every sensor is at most $\lambda^*$.
 Since each step takes $O(n\log n)$ time, the total time of the algorithm is $O(n^2\log n)$.

 \begin{theorem} The general \bcls\ problem is solvable in $O(n^2\log n)$ time. \end{theorem}

 We shall make a technical remark.
 The typical parametric search \cite{ref:ColeSl87,ref:MegiddoAp83} usually returns with an interval containing the optimal value and then uses an additional step to find the optimal value.
 In contrast, our algorithm is guaranteed to find the optimal value $\lambda^*$ directly.
 This is due to the mechanism in our algorithm that requires $R_i(\lambda)<L$ for any $\lambda\in (\lambda^1_i,\lambda^2_i)$ after each step $i$ if the algorithm is not terminated.
 This mechanism actually plays the role of the additional step used in the typical parametric search.